Will Solar work for my home or business?

 Understanding your overall electricity consumption, is a good place to start.
 This is measured in kilo-watt hours, or kWh.
 Refer to your most recent electricity bill, which will give you how many kWh you purchased the previous month, year ago and across the current year.
 Knowing the kWh used will allow a solar contractor to know how big your system should be, and provide a fairly accurate idea of how much it will cost.

 Once you determine your usage, understand that a Solar Power System is an investment and could run several thousands of dollars.
 The investment will be offset, and paid back, over many years, in the form of cheaper monthly power bills, and the 30% Federal Tax Credit.
 For a typical home, they could range from $5,000 to over $30,000.
 A Commercial property will also vary, based on Energy Usage, and your specific goals to offset the Energy that you purchase from your Electric Utility supplier.
 Last, make sure you do your homework on solar contractors in your area.
-We suggest that you work with a local company, like SunFarm Energy, with an excellent reputation, and references.
+We suggest that you work with a local company, like SunFarm Energy, with an excellent reputation, references and NABCEP Credentials (North American Board of Certified Energy Practitioners - PV Installation Professional - Murphy Allen # PV-042217-015332).

 How long will it take to do a solar upgrade?